mortada/fredapi/README.md

 - date: the date the value is for
 - realtime_start: the first date the value is valid
-- realitime_end: the last date the value is valid
+- realtime_end: the last date the value is valid

 For instance, there has been three observations (data points) for the GDP of 2014 Q1: